 How can you increase your child’s activity without making it about exercise?
 The answer is in combining play and exercise.
 With these ideas for active play, you and your kids will be getting exercise with the added bonus of it being fun at the same time.
 Are you wondering how much exercise kids need and why it is so important to be active?
+We answer that and give you 10 active play ideas for toddlers and older children too.

-Active Play Is Important
+Why Active Play For Toddlers Is Important

 In 2012 by the Australian National University studied 700 primary school children over a 4 year period and found lean children were doing far more physical activity that those who were overweight.
 On average larger children did not eat any more in terms of the number of calories or fat than the kids who were leaner.
 That is not to say that a well-balanced diet should go by the wayside if a child’s physical activity increases and let’s leave the discussion of sugar for another time.
 It is still important to have a balanced diet and forgoing one for the other will not see any improvement overall.

 Increasing your child’s physical activity regardless of their weight can only be a good thing.
 The more they exercise and increase their fitness the more they will crave better foods as well as finding calmness at the end of the day and an improvement in the quality of their sleep.
+Building muscles also helps them build strong bones.

 - Frog jump races.